someyuck/C-shell/README.md

 # Assumptions
 1. For ```ping```, entering negative pids will throw an error, as first of all they are invalid and calling `kill()` on negatives is undesirable, as e.g. on pid = -1, `kill()` with `SIGKILL` essentially logs us out of the system.
 Entering 0 sends a signal to the processes in the shell's process group, so that is allowed
 2. For `iMan`, I have not processed HTML tags inside the actual content of the webpage, and have left them as it is.
 So, tags like `<STRONG>` may be here and there in the text.
+3. The output of background processes will be printed on the terminal, and it may overlap with the prompts.
+In such cases, press ENTER to get a fresh prompt with clear view (although it would still work with the overlapped prompt).
+4. For I/O redirection, I have assumed that the user will enter files that are in the current working directory, and have not implemented relative paths.
+5. For ```ping```, entering negative pids will throw an error, as first of all they are invalid and calling `kill()` on negatives is undesirable, as e.g. on pid = -1, `kill()` with `SIGKILL` essentially logs us out of the system.
+Entering 0 sends a signal to the processes in the shell's process group, so that is allowed.

 # Future Scope
 1. Adding support for the keystrokes : `up-arrow`/`Ctrl+P`, `down-arrow`, `Tab` etc. as with usual terminal emulators.
 2. More extensive error messages and text processing.
 3. Bracket and quote expansion as in bash (Currently `sed` doesn't work with piping because I have not implemented quote expansion).
+4. Adding support to relative paths for I/O redirection.